Jeon Mi-do: 2017–present: Transition to television and rising popularity

 From January 17 to March 16, 2025, Jeon reprised her role as Charlotte for the 25th anniversary edition of the musical Werther.
-On March 24, she was announced to join the cast of the film The Man Living with the King.
+On March 24, she was announced to join the cast of the film The King's Warden.
+The film marked her first starring role in a commercial film.
 On April 10, her agency, Medialab Siso, announced that they had signed an exclusive contract with her.
 On May 11, 2025, Jeon made a cameo appearance in Resident Playbook, reprising her role as Chae Song-hwa from Hospital Playlist.